just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     </ul>
     <p>
       After this lesson you should have a pretty good understanding of how some of your familiar applications -- web browsing, email, smartphone apps -- are supported by the underlying Internet hardware and software.
-Here is a short video called <a href="https://www.youtube.com/watch?v=ewrBalT_eBM" target="_blank">A <span class="hover vocab yui-wk-div" data-id='Packet'>Packet</span>'s Tale</a> to get us started on our journey.
+Here is a short video called <a href="https://www.youtube.com/watch?v=ewrBalT_eBM" target="_blank">A Packet's Tale</a> to get us started on our journey.
     </p>
     <p><br/></p>